WPBeginner

 Now that all your plugins are properly uninstalled and deactivated, you can try to reproduce the error.

-After that, visit the plugins page in your WordPress admin area and activate each plugin one by one.
-You need to try to reproduce the error after activating each plugin until you find the plugin that is causing the issue.
+After that, visit the Plugins page in your WordPress admin area and activate each plugin one by one.
+After activating each plugin, try to reproduce the error until you find the one causing the issue.

-Yes, this sounds like a time consuming task, but it is the easiest way for beginners to find a misbehaving WordPress plugin.
+This might sound time-consuming, but it is the easiest way for beginners to find a problem plugin.

-If the plugins were not causing this issue, then it might be your theme that is causing the ‘Are you sure you want to do this’ error.
+If your WordPress plugins were not causing this issue, then your theme might be causing the ‘Are you sure you want to do this?’ error.

-You can investigate the theme causing this issue by repeating the same procedure you did for plugins.
-First, you need to connect to your website using an FTP client and download your currently active theme to your computer as a backup.
+You can investigate your theme by repeating the same procedure you did for plugins.
+First, you need to connect to your website using an FTP client or File Manager and download your currently active theme to your computer as a backup.

 Once you have backed up your theme, you can safely delete it from your web server.

-Now visit Appearance » Themes page in your WordPress admin area, and you will see a notification: ‘The active theme is broken.
-Reverting to the default theme’.
+Now visit the Appearance » Themes page in your WordPress admin area, and you will see a notification: ‘The active theme is broken.
+Reverting to the default theme.’

-WordPress will now start using the default theme like Twenty Seventeen for your website.
+WordPress will now start using the default theme like Twenty Twenty-Three for your website.

-If you find out that no plugin or theme on your site is causing the error, then there are a few extra steps you can take.
+If neither plugins nor themes on your site are causing the error, then there are a few extra steps you can take.

 These steps will basically replace all core WordPress files with fresh copies downloaded from the source.

 First, you need to make a complete WordPress backup for your site.
-This step is important as it will help you easily restore your website in case something goes wrong.
+This step is important because it will help you easily restore your website if something goes wrong.

-Next, connect to your website using an FTP client and download the ‘wp-config.php’ file to your computer.
-This file contains your WordPress database settings which you will need later.
+Next, connect to your website using an FTP client or File Manager and download the wp-config.php file to your computer.
+This file contains your WordPress database settings, which you will need later.

-Go ahead and extract the zip file on your computer and upload the files inside the ‘wordpress’ folder to your web server using FTP.
+Go ahead and extract the zip file to your computer and upload the files inside the ‘wordpress’ folder on your web server using FTP.

-Once you have uploaded all the files, rename the wp-config-sample.php file to wp-config.php.
+Once you have uploaded all the files, you can rename the wp-config-sample.php file to ‘wp-config.php’.

-Now, you need to edit the new wp-config file to enter your WordPress database and table information.
-You can look at the old wp-config.php file that you downloaded earlier to enter all the information.
+Now, you need to edit the new wp-config file and enter your WordPress database and table information.
+You can look at the old wp-config.php file that you downloaded earlier to find this information.

 /**#@+